kdevilbiss/Dashboards/README.md

 **Dashboard Groups Info:**
 *The Dashboard Groups folder has (at the moment) two files.
 They are groups/sets of dashboards packaged into a single JSON:*
-- LogicMonitor Dashboards - this is an export of the default dashboards from a brand new LogicMonitor account.
+- LogicMonitor Dashboards 1.0 - this is an export of LM "version 1" default dashboards from a brand new LogicMonitor account.
-- LogicMonitor After Dark - this is effectively version 2.0 of the above, an enhanced and all solid-darkBlue themed set of the default dashboards just mentioned.
+- LogicMonitor Dashboards 2.0 - this is an export of LM "version 2" default dashboards from a brand new LogicMonitor account.
+- vCenter Suite 1.0 - a collection of vCenter-focused dashboards that target various elements of VMware infrastructure.